runpengl/superteamawesome/README.md

 4. `npm start` will auto compile the jsx and bundle all the js into a bundle.js in public/js
 OR `npm run debug` will run a debug version that you can use node-inspector to debug; having the `DEBUG` environment variable set will cause debug statements to be logged as well.
 5. Navigate to http://localhost:8080/

+**To Contribute**

+Please either fork this repository and then make a pull request, or create a new feature branch in the format `feature/your-feature-name`, and then create a pull request when you're ready to merge.

+Maybe some day we'll write tests too.
+But probably not.